 Gross rental yield for Kuala Lumpur: 6.6% annually based on average rent vs. buy prices.

-The market standard is the '2+1+0.5' formula: 2 months' security deposit, 1 month's advance rent, and half a month's utility deposit.
+The standard rental deposit follows the '2+1+0.5' formula: two months' security deposit, one month's advance rent, and a half-month utility deposit.